What Does Hot Glue NOT Stick To?

 - Greasy, oily, or wet surfaces

-For hot glue to stick, the glue needs surfaces like fabric and other woven materials or rough surfaces like cardboard and wood.
+For hot glue to stick, the glue needs to bond with surfaces like fabric and other woven materials or rough surfaces like cardboard and wood.
 The hot, liquid form of the glue will penetrate woven materials and fill in crevices in rougher surfaces, so that it solidifies in unity with the surface as it cools.
 Smooth surfaces like metal or greasy and oily surfaces do not offer the hot glue anything to bond within, so the glue does not stick.

 How Strong Is Hot Glue?